sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 <span style="color: brown">Plot → ERP map series → In 3-D</span>.
 The query
 window (below) will pop up, asking you to create and save a new 3-D head map *3-D spline file*.
 This process must be done only once for every montage.
-Click *OK* to begin this process.
+Click *Ok* to begin this process.

 ![Image:3dscalpmessage.png](/assets/images/3Dscalpmessage.png)